htool/signalk-polar-performance-plugin/README.md

 http://<your-server>:<port>/signalk-polar-performance-plugin/plotter.html
 ```

 This is a dark-themed, full-screen canvas display suitable for a chartplotter or secondary monitor.
 It shows all library curves, the live TWS curve, and the performance dots, and updates in real time.
+The plotter now also has a Graph mode toggle so you can switch between Performance and Navigation views with navigation-aware overlays.

 ---